aionnetwork/Desktop-Wallet/README.md

 ## Changelog

+### V1.2.4

+-Default connection changed to a foundation internal node for additional stability.

 ### v1.2.3

 -The wallet was reskinned to align with the new OAN brand.
 No functional changes are included.